 The turkey distribution lies at the heart of many fixed income investments.
 It is a very human desire to avoid the uncertainty and natural volatility of markets and life in general.
-Unfortunately people overpay for the illusory certainty of fixed income style pay-offs.
+Unfortunately people overpay for the illusory certainty that fixed income promises.

 This is sometimes referred to as “reaching for yield” where investors naively focus on the promised interest rate but ignore the default risk.
-How well do we understand default risk on high yield bonds, leveraged loans or Greek sovereign debt?
-Behavioural finance research shows we find it hard to properly assess low probability risks*.
+How well do we understand default risk on high yield bonds, leveraged loans or Greek government bonds?
+Behavioural finance research shows that we find it hard to properly assess low probability risks*.
 Out of sight, out of mind is a powerful truth.

-Whenever you appraise an investment, you should ask whether an investment has the characteristics of the turkey distribution.
-If so, you might want to ask yourself: could I be the turkey here?
+So ask yourself whether an investment has the characteristics of the turkey distribution.
+If so, ask yourself whether you could be the turkey here?

 If you’re sat on surplus cash, the rational move is to invest it.
 On average, the sooner it gets invested, the better.
-If you’re waiting for a market fall, you are engaging in a form of market timing.
+If you’re waiting for a market fall, that’s a form of market timing.
 When it comes to market timing, there are 2 types of people: those that can’t do it and those that don’t know they can’t do it.
-Even when the predicted pull-back actually happens, people think the world has become scarier and they hold off from investing until the outlook is clearer (when prices are higher).